University of Surrey

 - Postgraduate Students

-The University of Surrey hosts students of more than 120 nationalities; it aims to support international students from before they arrive until after they graduate, on matters such as visa applications, accommodation and their future career.
+The University of Surrey hosts students of more than 140 nationalities.
+It aims to support international students from the application process onwards until after they graduate, on matters such as visa applications, accommodation and their future career.
 The Students' Union has societies that represent a variety of cultures, faiths and nationalities for students to get involved with – either to feel more at home, or to discover something new.

 Teaching Excellence Framework (TEF)